cloud-native-canada/k8s_setup_tools/docs/local_cluster/kind.md

 ## Next

-Now that the Kind cluster is created, continue with [Minikube](minikube.md) !
+Now that the Kind cluster is created, continue by [deploying some applications](../app_deployment.md).

+Explore other K8s cluster options with [Minikube](options/minikube.md) !